Northeast Economic Region Workforce Insights

 Updated monthly, local monthly workforce trends focus on total employment, and employment unemployment rates estimates at "small-area" level.

-Peace River B consists of the following communities: Peace River B, Blueberry River 205, Doig River 206, Fort Ware 1, Halfway River 168, Ingenika Point, Northern Rockies, Fontas 1, Fort Nelson 2, Kahntah 3, Prophet River 4 .
+Peace River B consists of the following communities: Hudson's Hope, Peace River B, Blueberry River 205, Doig River 206, Fort Ware 1, Halfway River 168, Ingenika Point, Finlay River 6, Mesilinka 7 .

 Scroll down to explore the data